World War I

 Own (Middlesex Regiment),

 from the 21st battalion.
-He was born in Sandhurst, and had
+He was born in Sandhurst, the

 on 8 or 9 April 1917, and is commemorated on the Thiepval Memorial

 in France, pier and face 12D and 13B